fafl/boardgame-enumeration/README.md

 When all iterations are done, a compacted database in binary format is created that contains the positions and its number of turns in sorted order.
 This makes lookups in O(log(n)) time possible.

 This approach is transferable to other boardgames where two players take turns alternately.
+In chess it is known as [retrograde analysis](http://en.wikipedia.org/wiki/Retrograde_analysis).

 Why C
 -----